Ecodev/gims/docs/content/data_reconciliation.rst

     :width: 100%
     :alt: Actions tab for graphical data reconciliation

-Clic on the "Apply" button.
+Click on the "Apply" button.
 The initial blue trend line drops (here in red) to match the NSO purple line.

 .. image:: img/data_reconciliation8.png
     :width: 100%
     :alt: Actions tab for graphical data reconciliation

-Clic on the Estimates tab to discover by how many persons per equipment the number should be updated.
+Click on the Estimates tab to discover by how many persons per equipment the number should be updated.

 .. image:: img/data_reconciliation9.png
     :width: 100%